raspberri05/simple-color/README.md

 ﻿# simple-color

-Obsidian theme with black background and color headings
+Obsidian theme with black background and color headings!

-Custom callouts coming soon!
+Also includes custom callouts!